 Subject to planning approvals, the road components of Sydney Gateway are expected to be complete in 2023, with an estimated cost between $2.2 to $2.6 billion.

-Premier Gladys Berejiklian said the connection will help to fix notorious bottlenecks and congestion on roads around the airport, which often create headaches for travelers.
+Premier Gladys Berejiklian said the connection will help to fix notorious bottlenecks and congestion on roads around the airport, which often create headaches for travellers.

 “With Sydney Gateway completed, drivers will be able to travel between Penrith or Parramatta and the Domestic Airport terminal without stopping at a single traffic light,” Ms Berejiklian said.